My dog, Misty, was diagnosed with cataracts. I hope to educate fellow dog guardians about common eye problems in dogs.

-The experience of a senior dog
+The Experience of a Senior Dog

-Symptoms of eye problems in dogs
+Symptoms of Eye Problems in Dogs

-Pain in the eyes
+Pain in the Eyes

 Eye conditions in dogs are usually accompanied by discharge.
 The type of discharge will usually determine the kind of problem the dog has with its eyes.
 A painless discharge signals conjunctivitis.
 Any discharge accompanied by pain or whining should alert an owner to corneal or inner eye problems.

-Film over the eye
+Film Over the Eye

 When the dog does not show signs of pain, cataracts are probably the cause.
-The dog is not necessarily blind, but probably has some difficulty seeing with clarity.
+The dog is not necessarily blind but probably has some difficulty seeing with clarity.

-Changes in eye pressure
+Changes in Eye Pressure

 Changes in eye pressure mean that dogs may develop “hard” or “soft” eyes.
 These are a result of eye diseases in the inner eye.
 Hard eyes with an inner pupil would mean glaucoma.
 Soft eyes with small pupils indicate uveitis.

-Irritation of the eyelids
+Irritation of the Eyelids

-The irritation of the eyelids is a result of diseases that cause swelling, crusting, itching, or hair loss.
+The irritation of the eyelids results from diseases that cause swelling, crusting, itching, or hair loss.
 These are conditions related to hormonal excess or deficiency.
 Skin problems in dogs will be discussed in another article.

-Bulging or sunken eyes
+Bulging or Sunken Eyes

-These occur as a result of tumors, glaucoma or even abscesses behind the eyeball, pushing the eye out of its socket.
+These occur due to tumors, glaucoma, or even abscesses behind the eyeball, pushing the eye out of its socket.
 A sunken eye occurs with dehydration, weight loss, eye pain, and tetanus.
 Some breeds, such as Pugs, have eyes that normally bulge somewhat.

 What are some of the eye conditions that are prevalent in dogs?
 Here are some that arise often, plaguing dogs and their owners.

-The cause of this condition is not fully known, but has been thought to be a weakness in the eye tissue that holds the membrane in place.
+The cause of this condition is not fully known but has been thought to be a weakness in the eye tissue that holds the membrane in place.

-Genetics has also been thought to play a role, with breeds like Sharpeis, Bulldogs, Beagles and Boston Terriers reportedly having a higher incidence of the condition.
+Genetics has also been thought to play a role, with breeds like Sharpeis, Bulldogs, Beagles, and Boston Terriers reportedly having a higher incidence of the condition.

-Conjunctivitis or “pink eye” as it is less technically known is the inflammation of the pink membrane that covers the front of the eyeball and inside of the eyelids.
-It can be acute, chronic, infectious or non infectious.
+Conjunctivitis, or “pink eye,” as it is less technically known, is the inflammation of the pink membrane that covers the front of the eyeball and inside of the eyelids.
+It can be acute, chronic, infectious or noninfectious.

 Conjunctivitis is divided into two types, serous and purulent.
-Serous conjunctivitis is a mild condition in which the conjunctiva looks pink & swollen.
-Discharge is clear & watery.
-Common causes include wind, dust & allergens.
-Serous Conjunctivitis becomes purulent whenThick secretions crust the lids & the discharge contains mucus or pus.
+Serious conjunctivitis is a mild condition in which the conjunctiva looks pink and swollen.
+The discharge is clear and watery.
+Common causes include wind, dust and allergens.
+Serious conjunctivitis becomes purulent when thick secretions crust the lids, and the discharge contains mucus or pus.

-The third eye as mentioned above will usually protrude when there is conjunctivitis.
+The third eye, as mentioned above, will usually protrude when there is conjunctivitis.
 The dog will usually experience blinking, squinting and be pawing at his eye.